zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 2. B receives the perturbation as influence on its own oscillation
 3. B's oscillation creates perturbation that reaches A
 4. A receives B's influence
-5. This creates a feedback loop—each system now contains traces of the other
+5. This creates a feedback loop, each system now contains traces of the other

 The echo is not communication in the sense of message-passing.
 It is more primitive: mutual influence below the threshold of intent.
 Two hearts in close proximity begin to synchronize without either intending it.
 Two pendulums on a shared platform gradually align.
 Two people in conversation unconsciously match breath and gesture.